 I want your Wicker Darling designs to be the most functional and adorable accessories possible, so I am always listening to feedback.

-You asked for more stand-alone coin purses, and now you have them!
-And you’re in luck because in the history of handbags, I don’t think there have ever been such cute companions as our mini coin purses and our wicker animal bags.
+You asked for more stand-alone purses, and now you have them!
+And you’re in luck because in the history of handbags, I don’t think there have ever been such fabulous companions as our mini coin purses, cute clutches, and our wicker animal bags.
 They are (quite literally) MADE for each other.

-AND we will ALSO have some very lovely, Australiana-inspired new purse designs sneaking into the workroom shortly - and I don’t mean our usual handbags.
+AND we will ALSO have some very lovely, Australiana purse designs sneaking into the workroom shortly - and I don’t mean our usual handbags.

 That’s right, you’ll see some clutches crawling onto the website very soon.

 And in true Wicker Darling fashion, we will be mixing up not only our materials and designs, but our order process as well.
 So get your well-clad backside over to our mailing list to get the details FIRST.
 You won’t want to miss what’s coming later this year.